geocomplexity/sandbox/Code.md

 tpfc_pol.to_csv(r'tpfc_pol.csv')
 ```

-## 7. select tpfc-ratled URLs with political_page_affinity (user political affinity group) = minus 2 for each year (of 2017, 2018, 2019, 2020 run separately iterated)
+## 7. Select tpfc-ratled URLs with political_page_affinity (user political affinity group) = minus 2 for each year (of 2017, 2018, 2019, 2020 run separately iterated)
 ```
 sql = f"""
 WITH US_URLs AS (